Row of homes in Andersonville, Chicago.

 ARM Rate Caps

-ARMs have a set margin, which is the lowest the interest rate can go throughout the loan.
-There are also three different rate caps to limit how much the interest rate can fluctuate (up or down) over a specified period:
+ARMs have a set margin, which is the lowest the interest rate can go until the loan is paid in full.
+The following three rate caps limit how much the interest rate can fluctuate (up or down) over a specified period:

 When Taking Out An ARM Makes Sense